Burnham-on-Sea Lifeboat Station: History

+The Philip Beach was sold from service.
+The building has since had several uses, including being a scout hut and children's play centre.

-Lifeboats returned to the town in 1994 when the Burnham Area Rescue Boat (BARB) provided an inflatable inshore rescue boat and, from 2003, hovercraft that could operate on the local mudflats.
-BARB asked the RNLI to take over the provision of a sea-going inshore rescue boat, which it did when a new lifeboat station was built near the old 1874 boat house and brought into use on 23 December 2003.
+Lifeboats returned to the town in 1994 when the Burnham Area Rescue Boat (BARB) provided an inflatable inshore rescue boat.
+However, in 2003, the service decided to change direction, and specialise on providing a hovercraft that could operate on the local mudflats.
+BARB asked the RNLI to take over the provision of a sea-going inshore rescue boat.
+A new lifeboat station was built near the old 1874 boat house, coming into operation on 23 December 2003.

-In 2014, two members of the crew received signed Letters of Appreciation from the Chief Executive of the RNLI for their part in the rescue of 3 teenagers caught in fast flowing water at the end of Burnham-on-Sea jetty the previous summer.
+In 2014, two members of the crew received signed Letters of Appreciation from the Chief Executive of the RNLI, for their part in the rescue of three teenagers, caught in fast flowing water at the end of Burnham-on-Sea jetty during the previous summer.

-In 2016 Puffin (D-664) a D-class lifeboat, which had been in service for ten years, was replaced by a new craft named Burnham Reach (D-801) after a campaign raised the nearly £50,000 which was needed.
+In 2016 Puffin (D-664), a D-class lifeboat (IB1) lifeboat, which had been in service for ten years, was replaced by a new craft, Burnham Reach (D-801), after a campaign raised nearly £50,000.
+It was felt appropriate to christen the boat with a jug of local cider, rather than the usual bottle of champagne.